charium/PreworkStudyGuide/README.md

 ## Description

 This application is to organize the information given during the Prework section of the bootcamp onto one web page for ease of access and display.
 It also gives a random topic for a study suggestion, keeping the user knowledgeable.
-In building this page, I gained fundemental skills used in web development.
+By building this page, I gained fundemental skills used in web development.

 ## Installation